peak-gao/code-notes/React/react-basics.md

 # Lifecycle
 - methods (AKA “lifecycle hooks”) that allow you to
-    - free up resources taken by the components when they are destroyed.
-Lifecycle
+    - free up resources taken by the components when they are destroyed
     - used declare special methods on the component class to run some code when a component mounts and unmounts
 - UNSAFE_ - methods prefixed with this are being phased out and will only work up until React v17
     - Use the [rename-unsafe-lifecycles codemod](https://github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.